stevevance/Chicago-Crash-Browser/DATA.md

 DISCLAIMER: The motor vehicle crash data referenced herein was provided by the Illinois Department of Transportation.
 The author is responsible for any data analyses and conclusions drawn.

 ## Notes / Getting Help
 * Be careful comparing data 2005-2008 and 2009 to present because the reporting threshold changed.
 In the former period, the data will contain crashes that had no injuries and property damage of at least $500.
 In the latter period, the data will contain crashes that had no injuries but property damage of at least $1,500.
 If there was an injury, the data will contain that crash regardless of the property damage estimate.
-* Beware that fields were added and removed for the 2013 datasets.
+* Beware that fields were added and removed for the 2013 & 2014 datasets (and likely future datasets).
 Until I write about the differences please compare the data dictionaries.
+* Note that some years have crash data for the City of Chicago limits and others for the whole state of Illinois.
 * If you need help understanding this data – it's dense – you can [contact Steven on Twitter](http://twitter.com/stevevance).

 ## Data Dictionary